Do you ever hear about the incredibly brave work wildlife rangers do on the front lines to protect the beautiful wildlife we all love to much?

 Even whilst the COVID-19 pandemic has been going on, they have been working to protect the species, landscapes and communities in Africa.

 They undertake rigorous training and face difficult conditions as they work – and they are vital in investigating wildlife crimes.
 Both poachers and the very wildlife rangers are trying to protect can be dangerous and deadly.
-On 18 July, the African Wildlife Foundation reported that two rangers from the Kenyan Wildlife Service had been killed by suspected poachers.

 The hours are long and rangers may not see their families for a long time.
 Communications can be very limited which means access to urgent help can be difficult or even impossible to come by.